mapswipe/python-mapswipe-workers/transfer_results_module/readme.md

 ```

 ## Test manually
 After starting the transfer results script using pm2 process manager you can type `pm2 logs {id}` to get the logs of your specific task.
-The ouput in pm2 should look like this:
+The output in pm2 should look like this:
 ```
 0|loop_tra | 2018-05-25 12:13 +00:00:
 0|loop_tra | ###### ###### ###### ######